 Digital Object Identifier (DOI)

 Onajole, Oluseye K.; Vallerini, Gian Paolo; Eaton, J. Brek; Lukas, Ronald J.; Brunner, Dani; Caldarone, Barbara J.; and Kozikowski, Alan P., "Synthesis And Behavioral Studies Of Chiral Cyclopropanes As Selective Î±4Î²2-Nicotinic Acetylcholine Receptor Partial Agonists Exhibiting An Antidepressant Profile.
 Part Iii" (2016).
-Neurobiology.
+Translational Neuroscience.
 277.